 No Licence Archive

 We also spoke with Felix Dean to understand his perspective and contribution to the project, exploring how his creative lens shaped key moments from concept through to execution.
 Through his work, Felix brought a distinct energy that aligned with the broader vision.
-A homage to London’s Y2K grime scene, No Licence Archive is the brainchild of Felix Dean, rooted in his personal experiences and upbringing, emerging organically as a way to preserve a pivotal era in the city’s history.
+A homage to London’s Y2K grime scene, No Licence Archive is the brainchild of Felix Dean, rooted in his personal experiences and upbringing, emerged organically as a way to preserve a pivotal era in the city’s history.
 Hidden in Peckham within a reworked car park at Peckham Levels, capturing the raw spirit of early 2000s London.
 Coming from archival roots and a background in collecting and reselling, Felix has built one of the first dedicated archives centred around early grime culture, creating a space that documents, celebrates and safeguards its legacy.

 1. No Licence is rooted in documenting material culture, not just music, but clothing, accessories, ephemera.
 Why is archiving fashion so critical to understanding grime properly?